a-roguet/COVID_Rscripts/workflow/02_Import_data_bigspreadsheet.md

 ## Import ddPCR data into the "big-spreadsheet"

-1. In **results_[...].csv** file, select rows except the header
+1. In **results_[...].csv** file, **copy** all the table, except the header

    > R generated one file per singleplex/multiplex.
-So, if you ran on the same plate N1/N2 and BCoV/BRSV assays, you have 2 results files, one for N1/N2 and 1 for BCoV/BRSV.
-You will have to import both of them in the "big-spreadsheet".
+So, if you ran on the same plate N1/N2 and BCoV/BRSV assays, you have to import **TWO** files in the big-spreadsheet, 1x for N1/N2 and 1x for BCoV/BRSV.

-2. Copy and paste the table (i.e., the processed ddPCR data) in the location shown in Figure 2 #1.
+2. **Paste-special > values** the table in the location shown in Figure 2 #1.
 The data should visually fit nicely with the data above.

-3. Drag the content of the dark grey cells (Figure 2 #2)

-> Dark grey columns mirror the last 4 columns of the **results_[...].csv** file, with a conditional formatting to highlight the cells that are not "okay"

-4. Fill the **Sample_ID** column.
-Drag the cells that contain a vlookup function (Figure 2 #3).
-Make when you drag/paste the function that the formula has not shifted from 1 line or 2, i.e., if you are in row 1201, that the vlookup is looking for the cell O1201, not O1200 or 1203!
-   > The vlookup function reads the column "Sample" and attributes the full name of the filter by looking at the tab **Sample extraction**.
-The R-script will look at that specific column to merge the ddPCR data and the sample info.
-   > Why we are not only using the CV and the letter (e.g., 856H1) for the R-script - that is a good question!
-Back in summer 2020, it was the way Shuchen and I were processing the samples.
-It is a fossil of the past...

-5. Drag the numbers # (Figure 2 #4)

-6. Enter the dilution factor (Figure 2 #5)
+3. Enter the dilution factor (Figure 2 #2)

 > 1 = not diluted (mostly used for N1, N2, BCoV, and BRSV assays)
 > 10 = 1/10 diluted (mostly used for PMMoV assay)

-7. Drag the content of the light grey cells (Figure 2 #6)
-   > These columns allow visualizing if the vlookup (Figure 2 #3) worked well, the type of sample, WWTP, and CV number should match your sample.

-   > If **#N/A** pops in these columns, this means that the value in the column **Sample_ID** was not detected in the tab **Sample Extraction**.
-The vlookup function looks for the exact match between the template and the query.
-For example, for PMMoV, "1:10" is generally added to the column O (i.e., "Sample").
-In this context, the lookup won't work.
-You will have to edit the cells in column O to remove the extra " 1:10".
-   >
-   > R will look at the column **Sample_ID** to merge ddPCR data and some other metadata, so if the light grey column cannot match any sample info to **Sample_ID**, R won't be able to do it too!!

-<iframe src="https://drive.google.com/file/d/1nVIjp7TB-xvFknOl_qwC4O5nnOa3UiJz/preview" width="640" height="480"></iframe>
-   **Figure 2**

-8. What you have to name manually in Sample_ID column:
+4. Make sure sample ID in column **Sample_ID** (column M) are correct (Figure 2 #3):

    - All NTC have to be called **NTC** not NTC_BCoV or something (R will look for the exact term "NTC")

    - All "BRSV only" have to be called **ref**, not Ref or reference or something (it is for R again!)

+    - Do not add extra caracters such as "1:10" or spaces after the sample name.

+To make sure the sample ID is correct, you can look at the column B and C, if they display #N/A, then your sample ID is not recognized.
+If the City and the date is correctly displayed, then you are golden!

+5. You can leave comments in the "CDC_analytical_comment" (column E) to leave an analytical  comment in the database sent to DHS/CDC

+<iframe src="https://drive.google.com/file/d/1Lp-7aAXwt8sIIbtmyBL1iY_7-0BGrQmO/preview" width="640" height="480"></iframe>

+   **Figure 2**

 ## Quality control #2

-1. Among the dark grey columns, if any cell turns red (we allow a ratio FAM/HEX < 4), in the **Sample_ID** column, add at the end of name **"need rerun"** (Figure 3).
+1. Among the dark grey columns, if any cell turned red among the columns "Positive/Accepted droplet ratio" (column F), "Total droplets" (column G), "FAM/HEX ratio" (column H; we allow a ratio FAM/HEX < 4 ), the column "NeedRerun" should displays "need_rerun".
+However, if you manually added "weird pattern" in the column "Comment" (column I), then you have to add **"need_rerun"** in the "NeedRerun" column (column J).

-<iframe src="https://drive.google.com/file/d/1t3Y1jJv3izB8sq_fYVa53jVtojkb494c/preview" width="640" height="480"></iframe>
-      **Figure 3**

-> For any other reasons (e.g., during downstream analysis) a sample has to be "removed" to avoid being processed and send to DHS/CDC, then just add "need rerun" and R will ignore it.
+> For any other reasons (e.g., during downstream analysis) a sample has to be "removed" to avoid being processed and send to DHS/CDC, then just add **"need_rerun"** in the "NeedRerun" column (column J).

 2. Check that all NTCs are negative or below the limit of detection (3 droplets for N1 and N2).
 If not, flag it!